Kaizen: Continuous Improvement Ideas for Healthcare

 Proper labeling and signage play an important role in making Kaizen successful.
 Clear signage can make healthcare workers aware of changes to workflow, increasing efficiency; meanwhile, visually communicating safe practices can reduce HAIs, saving lives and dramatically reducing liability costs.

 This signage can be produced on-site and on-demand with DuraLabel industrial label & sign printers by Graphic Products.
-With a variety of printers and more than 50 specialty supplies, we can provide the right tools for your needs.
+With a variety of printers and specialty supplies, we can provide the right tools for your needs.